Infection Definitions

 Incubation period

-- It is the time interval between invasion by an infectious agent & appearance of the first sign or symptom of the disease in question
+- The incubation period is the time interval between invasion by an infectious agent & appearance of the first sign or symptom of the disease in question

 - An infection becomes apparent only after a certain incubation period